Exploring non-Euclidean photonics: Pseudosphere microlaser: Mode computation in the dielectric tractoid cavity

 Numerical simulations of the passive system were performed with a homemade 3D Finite Difference Time Domain (FDTD) code.
 The radius is $R_0 = 8$ µm and the thickness is $\delta = 0.15$ µm for both cavities, and the height is $h=4\,\mu$m for the tractoid.
 As we investigate modes with a wavenumber $\Reel(k R_0) \approx 100$, we expect a single vertical excitation in the thickness.

 Due to their rotational symmetry, the modes of the disk and the tractoid are two-fold degenerate.
-Therefore we restric the simulation domain to half a tractoid (and half a disk) and to even wavefunctions, which corresponds to impose Neumann boundary conditions along the plane $X=0$.
+Therefore we restrict the simulation domain to half a tractoid (and half a disk) and to even wave functions, which corresponds to imposing Neumann boundary conditions along the plane $X=0$.
 The source is a linear dipole positioned in the plane $X=0$ at $u=0.23$, which is very close to the boundary.
 In Figs. \ref{fig:Spectre_compa} and \ref{fig:modes_FDTD}, the source is oriented parallel to the $Y$ axis, and thus excites preferentially TE-polarized modes.
 However if the source is parallel to the $Z$ axis, the simulation does not yield any useable signal.

 The computed spectra of the tractoid and the disk are plotted in Fig. \ref{fig:Spectre_compa}.
 The resonance wavenumbers are organized in several branches.
 To get further insight into the mode structure, we compute the mode profile of a given resonance using a source with a very narrow frequency range around the central frequency of this specific mode.
 It is inferred from the mode profiles that each branch of the tractoid spectrum corresponds to a given radial excitation $p$, with increasing $m$ azimuthal numbers, in full similarity with the disk spectrum.
 For a given pair ($m$, $p$), the resonance wavenumber $k_{m,p}$ of the tractoid is slightly shifted towards higher frequencies and higher losses compared to the disk.
 For illustration, the modes ($m=70$, $p=1$) of the disk and the tractoid are circled in red in Fig. \ref{fig:Spectre_compa}.